arthursw/wetlands/docs/getting_started.md

 #### Perform Segmentation

 The core segmentation task is performed using the loaded model and image.
-Any exceptions raised here will be captured by Cema and re-raised in the main script.
+Any exceptions raised here will be captured by Wetlands and re-raised in the main script.

 ```python
     print(f"[[3/4]] Compute segmentation for image shape {image.shape}")